flennerhag/mlens/docs/memory.rst

 We can easily illustrate this issue by running a dummy function in parallel that merely holds whatever data it receives from a few seconds before closing.
-Here, we make use of the :class:`mlens.utils.CMLog` monitor that logs the memory (and cpu) usage of the process that instantiated it.
+Here, we make use of the :class:`CMLog` monitor that logs the memory (and cpu) usage of the process that instantiated it.

 ::